 It’s no secret that employees look for jobs that offer great benefits.
 In fact, 64% of job seekers name salary and benefits packages as their top considerations when accepting a new position.
 Great employee benefits can attract top talent and are often a deciding factor in cases where salaries are roughly comparable.

-If you’re a small business owner, you might be thinking that you don’t have the means to compete with the benefits offerings at larger companies.
-While it may be true that certain benefits are unattainable for the smallest of businesses, we are here to assure you that there are plenty of ways that you can offer creative, next-gen employee benefits no matter your business’ size.
-In fact, there are even some employee benefits that are more attainable for small businesses than for corporate giants.
+If you’re a small business owner, you might question if you have the means to compete with the benefits offered at larger companies.
+We’re here to assure you there are plenty of ways that you can offer comprehensive, modern employee benefits no matter your business’ size.
+This guide walks you through the basics of employee benefits and top strategies to offer competitive small business employee benefits packages.

-The backbone of any employee benefits package is health insurance.
-Because individual health insurance plans tend to be so expensive, workers expect their employers to subsidize their health insurance by offering a group health plan.
-Learn more about small business employee health benefits here.
+Health insurance is the backbone of most employee benefits packages.
+Because individual health plans tend to be expensive, employers often subsidize their employees’ health insurance and can get better rates from insurance carriers by offering a group plan.

 - Mental health coverage

 - Life insurance